Afterpay Review: Flexible Options for Shoppers Who Want To Buy Now, Pay Later

 Afterpay vs. Zip (Formerly Quadpay)

 Unless you need the flexibility to shop anywhere Visa is accepted, Afterpay is the better option.
-Zip does provide you with the freedom to pick any retailer, but first you’ll need to apply for approval for each purchase, and you’ll pay a fee of $1 per installment payment for the convenience.
+Zip does provide you with the freedom to pick any retailer, but you’ll need to apply for approval for each purchase, and you’ll pay a fee of $1 per installment payment for the convenience.

 Afterpay vs. Affirm

 Afterpay vs. Klarna

 Klarna and Afterpay both work with a list of participating retailers, but Klarna gives you more payment options.
-With Klarna, you can pay back your purchase in four installments; pay the full balance in 30 days after the item is delivered; pay off your purchase over six months; or go with up to 36-month financing.
+With Klarna, you can pay back your purchase in four installments; pay the full balance in 30 days after the item is delivered; pay off your purchase over six months; or go with up to 24-month financing.
 You might have to pay interest on any payment plan longer than 30 days.

 Afterpay can’t be beat — what other method of payment lets you defer your payments over six weeks for free?
 And best of all, using the service won’t affect your credit.
 If you manage your spending responsibly, being able to break up larger purchases into four smaller installments can help you manage your cash flow better.